 “It is also clear that Andrew Peterson, the layman, would become the backbone of the Scandia Church with its ever changing pastoral ministries.”

 –Dr. Truett Lawson

-Cemetery within a Golf Course?
-Check it out at Island View Golf Course
+Cemetery within a golf course?
+Check it out at Island View Golf Course.

 Island View Golf Course has a unique neighbor; in fact, this neighbor is completely surrounded by the golf course property.
-The Scandia Baptist Cemetery sits nonchalantly between the driving range and the Maintenance building.
-This little cemetery was established as a part of the Scandia Baptist Church in 1855, while Minnesota was still a territory by Swedish emigrants.
-It was in Carver County that the Andersons, Petersons, Brobergs, Lundstens, Tidemans, Peltz’, Swansons and others homesteaded with their families.
+The Scandia Baptist Cemetery sits nonchalantly between the driving range and the maintenance building.
+This little cemetery was established as a part of the Scandia Baptist Church in 1855, while Minnesota was still a territory, by Swedish emigrants.
+It was in Carver County that the Andersons, Petersons, Brobergs, Lundstens, Tidemans, Peltz, Swansons and others homesteaded with their families.
 These families were grateful for this opportunity to have a fresh start.
-Andrew Peterson, assisted with organizing Scandia Baptist Church, kept detailed diaries of daily life in Carver County.
-From these diaries, Wilhelm Moberg wrote the book The Emigrants.
+Andrew Peterson, who assisted with organizing Scandia Baptist Church, kept detailed diaries of daily life in Carver County.
+From these diaries, Vilhelm Moberg wrote the book The Emigrants.
 With the Civil War looming, the 4th Minnesota Regiment called on these Swedish settlers to join the militia and head to Georgia, leaving behind their women and children to be cared for by the elder settlers.
 These stories have been passed along from generation to generation.

 To find the cemetery: from Highway 5 travel north on County Road 92 about 2 miles, then turn into the driveway for Island View Golf Course.
 You will find the cemetery on the south side of the road about 100 yards from County Road 92.